-One day, while on a pheasant hunt in South Dakota, Christopher had the pleasure of watching an English Cocker Spaniel work.
-The dog was much smaller than all the other retrievers that day, which were mostly labs and a few Boykins.
-Boy, did that little cocker run circles around those other dogs!
-It was amazing the way the dog would take off like a rocket every time, tirelessly retrieving bird after bird.
+Christopher Loizou started Covey Flush Kennels because of a pheasant hunting trip he went on in South Dakota, many years ago, where he had the pleasure of watching an English Cocker Spaniel work.
+The dog was much smaller than all the other retrievers that day, which were mostly labs, and a few Boykins.
+Christopher said that little cocker ran circles around the other dogs.
+It was amazing the way the dog would take off like a rocket every time, tirelessly retrieving bird, after bird.

 Over the years, as Christopher began to search for dogs to build up his kennel, he learned that while the breed was beginning to become better known in more areas throughout America, they were still not readily available.
-So he concentrated on dogs with superior field trial pedigrees in an effort to bring the British legacy of fine gun dogs to the USA.
-We continually strive to improve the breed.
-Covey Flush Kennels is small.
-We don’t want to be the biggest breeder, we want to be the best.
-We only plan a breeding if we have three names on the waiting list; that determines how many litters we have per year.
-Our puppies are sold before they’re born.
-A puppy from Covey Flush Kennels is well worth the wait.
+So he concentrated on dogs with superior field trial pedigrees in an effort to bring the British legacy of fine gun dogs to the USA while striving to improve the breed.
+Covey Flush Kennels is not a large kennel.
+Christopher didn’t want to be the biggest breeder, he wanted to be one of the best.
+He only planned a breeding if he had three names on the waiting list and that determined how many litters there were per year.
+For quite a few years now, the puppies have been sold before they’re born.
+Getting on the waiting list means that a puppy from Covey Flush Kennels is well worth the wait!

 Christopher and his wife Rene bred field-bred English Cocker Spaniels for close to 25 years together.
 Christopher either imported dogs that were already trained or had imported puppies trained after he got them.
 He did not train them himself, although he spent years and years talking to trainers and breeders and gained immense knowledge from them.
 Rene has been reading about ECS breeding and training, as well as getting hands-on experience.
 She’s written most of the articles for this website and has learned a lot from Christopher over the years.